DeCentral-Budapest/altruist-platform-meteor/README.md

 [^AltruismScore]:With the help of the ***Altruism Score*** we find the right balance in our own lives to provide positive examples for others, so that they can find their own balance.

 1. For the *transparently secure **resource management*** we need cryptographically scalable open-source framework on a reliable hosting
-2. For *effective and collaborative allocation* of resources, we need active individuals, communities and organization motivated to share their needs and surpluses
+2. For *effective and collaborative allocation* of resources, we need active individuals, communities and organization **motivate**d to share their needs and surpluses
 3. **Trust** is provided by the open-source code and community curation, where everyone is encouraged to learn and give back following the Sustainable Development Agenda

 #### Work